Jwink3101/syncrclone/readme.md

 * Automated runs and locks.
 I've tested the locking but not with constantly running (e.g. via crontab) and dealing with it
 * Clarity of the setup docs.
 This is hard for me to judge as I wrote it so I know what to expect.
 Is local mode clear?
 * Missing features?
     * What is in scope and should be included?
-One thing I didn't port over from [PyFiSync](https://github.com/Jwink3101/PyFiSync) was syncrclone being able to execute shell commands pre and post (pre can be done via the config script but not post)
     * When to use `rclone_flags{A/B}`.
 Currently just listing and one-sides local-to-remote copies (e.g. file lists, non-transfer-actions, and logs).
 What about remote-to-remote?